Stories

 The Spirit Song Festival in St. John’s celebrates Newfoundland and Labrador’s Indigenous artists.
 Jenelle Duval talks about plans for the 2018 festival that profiles both Indigenous and non-Indigenous artists and their joint creations.
 The festival is part of the first urban powwow (gathering) in St. John’s.

-Jenelle Duval is a drum carrier and member of the all-woman drum group Eastern Owl.
+Jenelle Duval is a drum carrier and member of the all-women drum group Eastern Owl.
 The group performs a mix of traditional and contemporary First Nations music.

 Music Culture Festivity Politics Celebration Indigenous People Visual Art Tradition Collaboration